AIM – MEANS – DURATION

 Include in their own constitutions a commitment to the defence of the principles stated in the Universal Declaration of Human Rights, as well as to their total independence from, namely, all governments, political parties and religious organisations.

 Have as their mission to promote in their own countries the principles stated in Article 1 of this Constitution, fully respecting the guarantee of independence written into their constitutions.

-Forbid any representative or member of a national or international executive political power to hold an executive or representative position in their organisation.
+Forbid any representative or member of a local, national or international executive political power to hold an executive or representative position in their organisation.

 APPLICATION: ARTICLE R2 OF INTERNAL REGULATIONS

 Affiliate members: they are full members who have voting rights in the Congress and pay a contribution.
 There can only be one Affiliate Member for each member state of the United Nations.
 However, the Congress may, on the proposal of the International Bureau, following a vote with a two-thirds majority, and after consultations with the member already affiliated to the FIDH, confer the status of Affiliate Member upon an additional organisation in the same country if it has a two-thirds majority vote of members present or represented.
 Moreover, the Congress may, upon recommendation by the International Bureau, confer the status of affiliated member on an organisation belonging to a state or community that does not hold a seat in the United Nations.